What Object In The Doll's House Is Kezia's Favorite

 The Doll's House in the Story

 The doll’s house in Mansfield’s story is no ordinary toy.
-Now, it is a detailed replica of a Victorian home, complete with furniture, tiny people, and a real lamp that actually lights up.
-So the Burnell sisters, especially Kezia, are captivated by its intricacies.
+It is a detailed replica of a Victorian home, complete with furniture, tiny people, and a real lamp that actually lights up.
+The Burnell sisters, especially Kezia, are captivated by its intricacies.
 The house represents a world of fantasy and privilege, reflecting the family’s status and the children’s sheltered upbringing.
-On the flip side, the story also walks through themes of social inequality and the loss of innocence, as the sisters manage their relationships with their schoolmates, particularly the impoverished Kelveys It's one of those things that adds up..
+Still, the story also looks at themes of social inequality and the loss of innocence, as the sisters work through their relationships with their schoolmates, particularly the impoverished Kelveys.

 Kezia's Favorite Object: The Lamp

 Among the many features of the doll’s house, Kezia is most drawn to the lamp.
-So unlike the other toys, which are purely decorative, the lamp is functional and realistic.
-And when the sisters first see it, they are amazed that it works with a real flame.
+Practically speaking, unlike the other toys, which are purely decorative, the lamp is functional and realistic.
+Which means when the sisters first see it, they are amazed that it works with a real flame.
 This detail resonates deeply with Kezia, who views it as a symbol of authenticity and life.

 In the story, Kezia’s attachment to the lamp is evident when she insists on keeping it close during play.
-She is particularly upset when her older sister, Aunt Beryl, forbids her from showing the doll’s house to the Kelveys, a poor family excluded from their social circle.
-On top of that, kezia’s insistence on sharing the lamp’s light with the Kelveys—despite the adults’ disapproval—highlights her innocence and moral clarity.
+But she is particularly upset when her older sister, Aunt Beryl, forbids her from showing the doll’s house to the Kelveys, a poor family excluded from their social circle.
+Kezia’s insistence on sharing the lamp’s light with the Kelveys—despite the adults’ disapproval—highlights her innocence and moral clarity.
 The lamp becomes a metaphor for her desire to bridge social divides and spread kindness.

 Symbolism and Themes